lodauria/Individual_Assignments/aws/README.md

 ## S3 bucket

 Create a S3 bucket with public files allowed.
 Upload the file contained in the folder `s3_bucket` and make them public.
 Open in your browser the URL associated to `dashboard.html` file to access the web interface.

+## For the third assignment

+Some additional configurations has to be done if we want to configure the system with the architecture described for the [third assignment](third_assignment.md).